 Eligibility for genetic testing

 If they haven’t already talked to you about it, you can ask your cancer team about testing.
-Together you will decide whether you are to be referred to a genetics centre or offered a BRCA1/2 genetic test.
+Together you will decide whether you are to be referred to a local genetics team or offered a genetic test.

-A referral to a genetics centre may not be needed if you are being cared for in hospitals that offer BRCA1/2 genetic testing as part of your cancer care.
+A referral to a genetics team may not be needed if you are being cared for in a hospitals that offers genetic testing as part of your cancer care.

-Hospitals that currently offer this include Hammersmith Hospital, the Royal Marsden (through the Mainstreaming Cancer Genetics Initiative), the Christie and Addenbrookes.
-In these hospitals you may be asked whether or not you would like to have a BRCA1/2 genetic test by a nurse, doctor or other healthcare professional.
-Contact your local hospital to find out if they offer BRCA1/2 genetic testing.
-The West Midlands Regional Genetics Service is also running a similar pilot with hospitals in that region so please discuss with your medical team.
+In these hospitals you may be asked whether or not you would like to have a genetic test by a nurse, doctor or other healthcare professional.
+Speak to your clinical team to find out how they offer genetic testing.

-If you are to be BRCA1/2 genetic tested, NICE guideline CG164 1.5.2 recommends pre-test counselling.
-This allows you the opportunity to discuss the potential risk and benefits of BRCA1/2 genetic testing, the chances of finding a mutation, the implications for you and your family, and the different types of test results.
+If you are to be offered genetic testing, NICE guideline CG164 1.5.2 recommends pre-test counselling.
+This allows you the opportunity to discuss the potential risk and benefits of genetic testing, the chances of finding a gene fault (mutation), the implications for you and your family, and the different types of test results.

-For links to NICE guidelines and template letters to help you, see our resources page.
+For links to information and resources to help you, see our resources page.

 How will my BRCA1/2 status affect my treatment?

-It’s useful for your oncology team to know if you have a BRCA1/2 gene mutation so they can take it into account when considering options for your treatment and/or clinical trials.
+It’s useful for your oncology team to know if you have a BRCA1/2 gene fault so they can take it into account when considering options for your treatment and/or clinical trials.

-Currently women with a BRCA1/2 gene mutation are given the same chemotherapy treatment as women without a genetic predisposition and, in some cases, this treatment can be more beneficial to carriers of a BRCA1/2 gene mutation.
+Currently women with a BRCA1/2 gene fault are given the same chemotherapy treatment as women without a genetic predisposition and, in some cases, this treatment can be more beneficial to carriers of a BRCA1/2 gene fault.

-For example, BRCA1/2 gene mutation carriers with ovarian cancer receiving standard platinum treatments have higher response rates and longer times to relapse than women with non-hereditary ovarian cancer.
+For example, BRCA1/2 gene fault carriers with ovarian cancer receiving standard platinum treatments have higher response rates and longer times to relapse than women with non-hereditary ovarian cancer.

-Studies are currently researching how BRCA1/2 gene mutation related tumours respond to both standard treatments and to new agents that are designed specifically to target the BRCA1/2-mutated cancer cells.
+Studies are currently researching how BRCA1/2 gene fault related tumours respond to both standard treatments and to new agents that are designed specifically to target the BRCA1/2-mutated cancer cells.

-In 2016, a drug called Olaparib was approved for women with a BRCA1/2 gene mutation facing a second recurrence of ovarian cancer.
+In 2016, a drug called Olaparib was approved for women with a BRCA1/2 gene fault facing a second recurrence of ovarian cancer.
 This new class of drug, known as a PARP inhibitor, can delay the progression of the disease by up to two years.
+You can read more about targeted treatments such as PARP inhibitors and current eligibility here.

 Clinical trials